-- With your group, discuss some of the following questions. - What does it mean to be healthy? - What does poor health mean? - Why are some of the things that influence people's health? - How can a family's income influence health? - How can education influence health? - How can neighborhood influence health? - Look at the Health for All: School Assessment handout.
+- 1. With your group, discuss some of the following questions.

+- What does it mean to be healthy?

+- What does poor health mean?

+- Why are some of the things that influence people's health?

+- How can household income influence health?

+- How can education influence health?

+- How can neighborhood influence health?

+- Look at the Health for All: School Assessment handout.
 Put a check mark next to each sentence that you would consider true about the population in your school.
 Then give 1 point for every true statement.
 Add up the points and write the total on a small slip of paper.

-[Note to facilitators: Youth from different backgrounds or communities may score items on the survey very differently.
-Use this as an opportunity to discuss how different communities have different values and how these values are shaped.]
+[Note to facilitators: Youth from different backgrounds and communities may score items on the survey very differently.
+Use this as an opportunity to discuss how different communities hold different values and how these values are shaped.]

-- 3. Get the points from each of the people in your group.
+- Get the points from each of the people in your group.
 Total all of the points and then divide by the number of people in your group to get the average. - 4.
 Now, discuss the following: - How do you feel about the survey questions?
-Were there ways that this survey did or didn't represent the things that are valued by your family or your community?
+Were there ways that this survey did or didn't represent the things that are valued by your family or community?

 - Was the total on your sheet higher, lower, or the same as the group's average?
 Why do you think that is? - If you did this same assessment with teens in other surrounding communities, would your total be higher, lower or the same?
+Why? - What about if you did this assessment with the teens in your state?
+Would your total be higher, lower or the same?
 Why? - 5.
 Do you know what the word "disparity" means?
 A disparity is an inequality and a difference.
 Based on that definition, what do you think a "health disparity" is?
-Health disparities are differences in a group's health based on social, historical and economic causes. - 6.
+Health disparities are differences in health outcomes or health access among different populations.
+Health disparities come from social, historical, and economic causes. - 6.
 Discuss the following: - What are some of the groups in the United States that might be affected by health disparities? - What are some of the reasons that certain groups experience health disparities?
-Refer to the questions on the school assessment for possible reasons. - 7.
-You are now going to apply your thinking to COVID-19.
-Identify one group in the United States that you think is experiencing health disparities in the pandemic.
-Then, research how COVID is impacting this group.
-Use the Health Equity Handout to identify key information.
+Refer to the questions on the school assessment for possible reasons.